Talisman9/Writing-Advanced/PROMPT..md

 Shipwrecks/Piracy: Even though inland, Veritas is connected to a major river system.
 In the past, this river was used for trade, but also by pirates and smugglers.
 Shipwrecks (or scuttled ships) in the river or nearby lakes could hold clues related to the city's secrets.
 Forgotten Indigenous Population: The original inhabitants of the area before the Celts/Romans had their own understanding of the site's power, and their traditions and beliefs have been subtly woven into the city's folklore.
 - **AUTHORIAL_STYLE:** A blend of:
-Character-focused: Emphasizing the evolving relationship between Evelyn and Finch, their personal growth, and their interactions with the community.
+Character-focused: Emphasizing the evolving relationship between Evelyn and Alistair, their personal growth, and their interactions with the community and Emily and Alistair's internal thoughts and feelings, especially regarding their growing attraction.
 Atmospheric and descriptive: Creating a sense of place, highlighting the ancient beauty and hidden mysteries of Veritas, with a touch of suspense and unease.
-Intelligent and Witty Dialogue: Reflecting the academic setting and the characters' personalities.
+Intelligent and Witty Dialogue: Reflecting the academic setting and the characters' personalities Including banter and romantic tension between Emily and Alistair.
+Romantic Tension: Building attraction and desire through subtle gestures, unspoken words, and charged moments.
 - **PROSE_ELEMENTS:** Foreshadowing: Subtle hints and clues planted throughout the narrative.
-Red Herrings: Misleading characters and clues to keep the reader guessing.
+Red Herrings: Misleading characters and clues to keep the reader guessing to the mystery and, potentially, the romantic subplot.
 Cliffhangers: Suspenseful endings to chapters and books.
 Symbolism: The Veritas Symbol, the Silentium, the river, academic rituals, etc., all carry deeper meanings.
 Detailed Descriptions: Of the university, the city, the artifacts, and the historical documents, bringing the setting to life.
-Interwoven Subplots: Related to the characters' personal lives and the ongoing rivalries within the university.
+Interwoven Subplots: The romance is now a major subplot, intertwined with the mystery.
+Their relationship challenges will often mirror or be directly caused by the challenges of the case.
+Internal Monologue: Used to show Emily and Alistair's conflicting feelings, doubts, and growing attraction to each other.
+Moments of Vulnerability: Scenes where Emily and Alistair let their guards down, revealing their fears and insecurities to each other.
+Shared Experiences: Working together, facing danger, and celebrating small victories create a bond between them.
+Physical Touch Accidental brushing of hands, and saving eachother to bring them closer.
 - **OUTPUT_FORMAT:** .md

 ## EXECUTION PROTOCOL